Magento 2 is...

-However it's the breadth of other smaller (and not so small) additional features that Magento includes 'out of the box' that makes it unique (though perhaps not so much in recent years due to growth of other platforms).
-This includes features such as:
+However, it's the breadth of other smaller (and not so small) additional features that Magento includes 'out of the box' that makes it unique (though perhaps not so much in recent years due to the growth of other platforms).
+This includes functionality such as:

-- A wide range of complex product types: configurable (variations, e.g. clothing in varying sizes / colours), grouped (simple sets), bundle (complex build your own products) and downloadable (e.g. files)
+- A wide range of complex product types: configurable (variations, e.g. clothing in varying sizes/colours), grouped (simple sets), bundle (complex build your products) and downloadable (e.g. files)

-- Support for unlimited product attributes which can be managed within differing groups and sets
+- Support for unlimited product attributes which can be managed within different groups and sets

 - Powerful layered navigation (product filtering)

 - Support for complex pricing (sale prices, tiered and per customer group pricing)